Home / About Masai Mara

 The Masai Mara is located approximately 250 to 270 kilometres southwest of Nairobi.
 There are two main ways to reach the reserve, each with its own appeal.

-By Air — The Fastest Option
+By Air, The Fastest Option

-By Road — The Scenic Route
+By Road, The Scenic Route

 Ready to Book Your Masai Mara Safari?

-A Masai Mara safari is not a holiday.
-It is a reckoning with the wild, with the scale of nature, with the fragility and resilience of life, and with your own very small but very fortunate place in it.
-Whether you come for the migration, for the Big Five, for the birds, for the culture, or simply to stand on those plains and breathe, the Mara will give you something you did not know you needed.
+The Masai Mara has been captivating travelers for generations.
+Whether you come for the migration, the Big Five, the birds, the culture, or simply to stand on those plains and breathe, the Mara will give you something you did not know you needed.